NateByers/manipRidem/manipRidem.md

 Combining
 ========================================================
-If you wanted to keep all of the monitor locations ("left join"), you would use `all.x = T`
+If you wanted to keep all of the monitor locations ("left join"), you would use the `all.x = T` parameter

 ```r
 merge(monitors, pollutants, all.x = T)